MetaSys-LISBP/PhysioFit/docs/installation.rst

 Alternatives & Updates
 ----------------------

-If you know that you do not have permission to install software system-wide, you can install PhysioFit into your user directory using the `--user` flag:
+If you know that you do not have permission to install software system-wide, you can install PhysioFit into your user directory using the :samp:`--user` flag:

 .. code-block::